Who joins the Dragonfly Transitions family?

 - Anger, defensiveness, and avoidance in response to feedback about any of the above observations or other concerns about their well-being and future

-Dragonfly helps students challenge these behavioral patterns and adapt to the challenges of independent adult life.
+Dragonfly helps students challenge these behavioral patterns, get to the root of the challenge, and adapt to the challenges of independent adult life.